firozansar/Kotlin-TDD/README.md

 This project is a collection of Test Driven Development (TDD) examples written in [Kotlin](https://kotlinlang.org/docs/reference/).
 This project is useful if you are trying to get more fluency in Kotlin or need to prepare for live coding exercises for software engineering roles.

+Game of Life TDD example is inspired by [kata-gameoflife](https://github.com/andrej-dyck/kata-gameoflife)

 **Build**
 ```
 ./gradlew build